webtime-studio/react-assessment-formula-1-spa/pull_request_template.md

 ## Bonus tasks

-- [ ] List of races is accessible via its own route;
+- [ ] List of races is accessible via its route;
-- [ ] List of drivers is accessible via its own route;
+- [ ] List of drivers is accessible via its route;
-- [ ] Favorites list should be accessible via its own route.
+- [ ] Favorites list should be accessible via its route.
 - [ ] Application should be responsive;
 - [ ] Works offline;
 - [ ] Has tests Unit and E2E tests (like Cypress).

 ## Time to complete

-Please fill how much time you spent to complete the assesstement.
+Would you please fill in how much time you spent to complete the assessment?

 ## Your comments

-If you have any comments feel free to leave them here.
+Please leave your comments here.